 “I’m not a thief,” said Urthlo.
 “I want to use the items in this museum to do what you’ve always done.
-I’m here to fight the Cabal, like you.
+I’m here to fight the Legion, like you.
 I figured I could travel back in time and do something to stop their group from ever being formed.”

 “He’s crazy,” said the Persuader.
 “Time can’t be changed!”